Regional Railways: Pacer (train)

-The first design, the Pacer, used bus technology from the Leyland National, in classes numbered in the 14X range.
-Not long after introduction to service, large numbers of them suffered from a number of technical problems, particularly with their gearboxes.
-In Cornwall it was found that their long wheelbase caused intolerable squealing noises and high tyre wear on tight curves, and they quickly had to be replaced by the old DMUs.
+The first design, the Pacer, used bus technology from the Leyland National, in classes numbered in the 14x range.
+Not long after their introduction to service, large numbers of them suffered from a number of technical problems, particularly with their gearboxes.
+In Cornwall, it was found that their long wheelbase caused intolerable squealing noises and high tyre wear on tight curves; they were quickly replaced by the old DMUs.
 The solution lay elsewhere, although, after much modification, the Pacers eventually proved themselves in traffic.